With another year in the books Planet Rugby editor Ben Coles sits down to look back on the highs and lows of 2016 and looks ahead to the future.

 Accusations that the most entertaining competition in the sport has lost some of its magic need to be addressed.
 Any time the New Zealand franchises faced off, or the Lions were involved, we made sure to tune in.
 Other games could have been easily avoided.
 The Sunwolves and Jaguares are welcome additions, no doubt.
 But other teams perhaps should be removed from elsewhere.

-We will continue to cover Super Rugby and all the rest of the action across the globe as best we can, although expect a noticeable improvement in our coverage of those smaller nations in the sport who deserve more coverage.
+We will continue to cover Super Rugby and all the rest of the action across the globe as best we can, although expect a noticeable improvement in our coverage of those smaller nations across the sport often forgotten.

 Germany’s win over Uruguay in November was an eye-opener, but the likes of Georgia, Romania and the rest have been battling away for some time.